 5. Cramming in Too Many Seats at the Bar

-For many people, the appeal of kitchen islands hinges on the ability to add a breakfast bar.
-This is a great way to add supplemental seating outside the dining room.
+For many people, the appeal of a kitchen island hinges on the ability to add an eating bar.
+This is a great way to add supplemental seating outside the dining table.
 One of the mistakes to avoid is packing the bar with seats.

-The size of your bar stool (or chair) will impact how many seats you can have.
+The size of your bar stools (or chairs) will impact how many seats you can have.
 Be sure to allow each person at least 24 inches of space.
 Otherwise, people will be elbowing each other by accident when they eat.
-Also, if you plan to incorporate additional storage or open shelving instead of cabinets into your kitchen island, opt for fewer chairs.
+Also, if you plan to incorporate additional storage or open shelving instead of cabinetry into your kitchen island, opt for fewer chairs.

 6. Poor Lighting